pudeIko/piva/docs/source/custom_plugins.rst

 more.

-The most basic implementation of the :class:`PluginImporter` and an example :class:`CustomWidget` can be downloaded from the links below:
+The most basic implementation of the :class:`PluginImporter` and an example :class:`CustomWidget`, with tips and comments on the implementation, can be downloaded from the links below:

 - :download:`PluginImporter <../misc/piva_plugin_importer.py>`
 - :download:`CustomWidget <../misc/custom_widget1.py>`